A Closer look at Isaiah 9:6 without Dogmatic Presuppositions

-Since the many English translations have a separated capitalized name dissected from the one singular name, many read “Mighty God” and believe that this verse means that Jesus is literally the one true God.
+Since the many English translations have a separated capitalized name dissected from the one singular name, many read 'Mighty God' and believe that this verse means that Christ is literally the one true God.

 Let’s look at another verse in similar vein.